Joe Biden speaks at Pelotonia, addressing survivors and fight against cancer

 Former Vice President Joe Biden addressed a large crowd of Pelotonia riders and volunteers in the cancer research fundraiser 2017 opening ceremonies at McFerson Commons outside Nationwide Arena in downtown Columbus Friday night.

-Biden talked of the “first hand experience” he and his wife have had in coping with the death of their son, Bo, who succumbed to cancer in May 2015.
+Biden talked of the “first hand experience” he and his wife have had in coping with the death of their son, Beau, who succumbed to cancer in May 2015.

 He said those with cancer have incredible courage to fight the disease, and to hold onto hope during struggles because of the growing research out there today.